SBI lowers MCLR based lending rates by 10 bps

 Country's largest lender State Bank of India on Monday announced the reduction in its marginal cost of fund-based lending rate (MCLR) by 10 basis points across all one-year products, effective Tuesday.
 This is the eighth consecutive cut in MCLR by the lender this fiscal.

-"To pass on the benefit of our falling cost of funds to customers, we have reduced MCLR by 10 bps across one-year maturity," a statement from the bank said.
+"To pass on the benefit of our falling cost of funds to customers, we have reduced MCLR by 10 bps across all tenors," a statement from the bank said.
 The new one-year MCLR has been cut to 7.90 percent from 8 percent.

 The reduction comes as the Reserve Bank in a surprise move left the key policy rates unchanged last Thursday at 5.15 percent.